brianaperez/multiprocessor_system2021/README.md

 #### Issues

 The problem with Solution v 1.0 is that it does not follow the exact process of the given example.
-If you debug the code using the example paramters, you will find tasks ends up being a negative value.
-This does not happen in the example problem and should not be considered a good solution but a starting point.
+When tasks is found within the latest capacity vector, it is assgined to the capacitor with the same value of 1.
+This would make tasks go to 0 and increment hours. v 1.0 does not follow that process, it instead selects the largest element which would be 3.

 ### Solution v 2.0